 - Injury caused by foreign bodies (e.g. food or blades of grass)

-- Organ diseases (e.g. Renal insufficiency )
+- Organ diseases (e.g. renal insufficiency )

-- Viral infections such as feline panleukopenia virus (FPV), feline calicivirus (FCV), feline herpesvirus (FHV-1), Feline AIDS (FIV)
+- Viral infections such as feline panleukopenia virus (FPV), feline calicivirus (FCV), feline herpesvirus (FHV-1), feline AIDS (FIV)

 - Bacterial infections (promoted by plaque and tartar)